overcast-software/toolshare_frontend/README.md

 ### Project Summary:

-The project aims to develop a new front end using Ember.js to consume Snipe-IT's API.
+The project aims to develop a new front end using Ember.js to consume Homebox's API.
 It will augment the ability for members of the site to borrow home and gardening tools from each other.

 ### Mandatory Rules